-Apple officially released iOS 13.5 to the public this week.
+Apple has officially released iOS 13.5 to the public.
 The update includes changes such as Face ID improvements for masks, new Apple Music features, and more.
-Perhaps most importantly, however, the update brings the first version of the Exposure Notification API developed by Apple and Google.
+Perhaps most importantly, however, the update brings the first version of the COVID-19 Exposure Notification API developed by Apple and Google.
 Here’s how that feature works, while also preserving your privacy.

 How it works